I tested the 004 parka from Bastong (the South Korean Barbour)

 • Is the promise kept?

-• Do we advise you to buy it?
+• Do you recommend buying it?

 Bastong , if it's not a combat sport, what is it?